 It has a flexible modulation synthesis environment that allows any device, be it native or third party, to have an unlimited number of additional modulators attached.

 You can subscribe to a 12-month update plan, rather than simply purchasing each update individually.

 This means that you will receive every single update until the period is up.

-What are its strengths; Bitwig Studio is great for Electronic Music Production.
+What are its strengths; Bitwig Studio is great for Electronic Music Production and live performances.

-You can find out more here: Bitwig Studio.
+You can Get Bitwig Studio here: Bitwig Studio.

 The only downside is that it’s only for Windows users.

 It’s basically a rebranded version of SONAR Platinum with all its professional features included, and it’s also excellent for recording, mixing, editing, and mastering.

 What are its strengths; Great all-rounder and Free without any limitations.